haxetink/tink_web/basic/routing.md

 # Routing

-## Introduction
+`tink_web` utilizes metadata to build the routing scheme at _compile time_ (compared to _runtime_-built routing scheme as in some popular web frameworks such as Express.js).

-`tink_web` utilizes metadata to build the routing scheme at _compile time_ (compared to _runtime_-built routing scheme as in some popular web frameworks such as Express.js) Each metadata specifies both the HTTP verb and a path.
+Each metadata specifies both the HTTP verb and a path.
 There is also a special metadata which allows sub-routing.